 Whenever you are having a good meal or planning on having a good meal there is a solid chance that you have a great deal of focus on the dessert.
-Since the Middle Eastern cuisine is rich with heavy meal dishes a good dessert is a must have part of the meal.
+Since Middle Eastern cuisine is rich with heavy meal dishes a good dessert is a must-have part of the meal.

-Muhalbya is basically a dessert pudding made mainly with boiled milk and slight sweetened agent.
+Muhalbya is basically a dessert pudding made mainly with boiled milk and slightly sweetened agents.
 It is flavored with rose and orange juice.
-It also has different names in different countries like: Muhalabia, Muhallabia, Mahalabi, Mahalebi etc. It is the same dish though all the other names kind of sound a little different from the original.
-This dish is told to be a Middle Eastern incarnation of the famous dessert blanc mange.
+It also has different names in different countries like Muhalabia, Muhallabia, Mahalabi, Mahalebi, etc. It is the same dish though all the other names kind of sound a little different from the original.
+This dish is told to be a Middle Eastern incarnation of the famous dessert blancmange.
 But it is way easier to make.
 The whole process takes just minutes to prepare the dessert but that time excludes the process of placing in the fridge to cool down.

-Since the western region has a lot of famous milk based dessert like gelatine panna cotta, can this be considered as Middle East’s answer for western desserts?
+Since the western region has a lot of famous milk-based dessert-like gelatine panna cotta, can this be considered as the Middle East’s answer for western desserts?
 That’s a common question for all the food critics around the world.
-But one thing is for sure, if you like milk pudding you will love this dessert.
+But one thing is for sure if you like milk pudding you will love this dessert.
 Since it is a very easy dish to make the recipe is very simple.
 Here we will walk you through the recipe below: